-Students who have been admitted to the doctoral program with a concentration in clinical psychology may apply for the MA in Clinical Psychology upon completion of the 32 hours of coursework designated below.
+Students who have been admitted to the doctoral program with a concentration in clinical psychology may apply for the M.A. in Clinical Psychology upon completion of the 32 hours of coursework designated below.
 Students must also be in good standing in the program, as determined by the DCT.

-The MA is awarded only to students admitted to the clinical doctoral concentration.
-The MA may qualify the student for a larger salary in University positions, as well as increasing his or her eligibility for off-campus employment.
+The M.A. is awarded only to students admitted to the clinical doctoral concentration.
+The M.A. may qualify the student for a larger salary in University positions, as well as increasing his or her eligibility for off-campus employment.

-Although only 72 credit hours are required for the PhD, the University requires that students who earn the 32-hour MA in Clinical Psychology earn an additional two credit hours toward the PhD, for a total of 74.
+Although only 72 credit hours are required for the Ph.D., the University requires that students who earn the 32-hour M.A. in Clinical Psychology must earn 42 credits beyond the M.A., for a total of 74 credits.
 Additional hours of PSYC 998 or 999 may be used to meet this requirement.